 Other significant differences between skid steers and compact track loaders include:

-- Maintenance: The actual rubber tracks of compact units are prone to wear and tear more easily than wheels, especially on concrete, asphalt, and rocks.
+• Maintenance: The rubber tracks of compact units are prone to wear and tear more easily than wheels, especially on concrete, asphalt, and rocks.
 They are also more expensive to source and replace.

 Selecting the Right Skid Steer Loader for Each Application

 You have the skid steer terminology, considerations, and unit details in your back pocket.
-Here’s where the fun begins: matching these skid steer unit characteristics to the actual job at hand.
+Here’s where the fun begins: matching these skid steer unit characteristics to the actual job.

 This goes beyond selecting the machine with the highest rated operating capacity or a skid steer touting the flashiest auxiliary hydraulics system.
 These things are essential, but they won’t make a match made in construction heaven.